erayhamza/NssDOACuda/README.md

 _Note: These implementations require NVIDIA CUDA Toolkit (tested with version 10.1) to be installed on the machine._

-CUDA code compilation after setting some parameters & editing the related information about the input data :
+CUDA code compilation can be done by the following after setting some parameters & entering input data path in the code:

 ```
 nvcc .\MUSIC_cuda.cu